Khorasan province: Demographics

 The major ethnic groups in the region are Persians with Khorasani Kurds, Khorasani Turkic people and Turkmens as the minorities.
-Smaller minorities are Baloch (Khorasani Baloch), Jews, Mongols, and Roma.
+Smaller minorities are Baloch (Khorasani Baloch), Jews, Timuri Aimaqs, Hazaras, and Roma.
 Most of the people in the region natively speak closely related modern day dialects of Persian.
 The region is home to a significant Sunni Muslim minority.
 The largest cluster of settlements and cultivation stretches around the city of Mashhad northwestward, containing the important towns of Quchan, Shirvan, and Bojnurd.